Illustration by Samantha Gaston

 OVERPARENTING ANONYMOUSA 26-step program for good parents gone bad

 I’ve written these steps to provide encouragement to well-intentioned, devoted, loving, intelligent parents who feel powerless to stop themselves from overindulging, overprotecting, and overscheduling their children.
-Parents who get jittery if their offspring aren’t close to perfect in every area.
-And parents who have allowed traits like self-reliance, resilience, and accountability to slip to the bottom of their parenting agenda.
+Parents who get jittery if their offspring aren’t performing at a high level in every area.
+And parents who have unwittingly allowed traits like self-reliance, resilience, accountability and joy to slip to the bottom of their parenting priority list.

-1. Don’t mistake a snapshot taken today with the epic movie of your child’s life.
+1. Don’t confuse a snapshot taken today with the epic movie of your child’s life.
 Kids go through phases.
-Glorious ones and rotten ones.
+Glorious ones and alarming ones.